A Request for Backup Codes Is Always a Request for Backup Codes

 Read Article →Extinction Code Cracked Claude Open

-Extinction Code was one of my first real AI-assisted series experiments.
+Extinction Code was one of the first real AI-assisted series experiments here.
 The premise still has heat.
 The drift was real too.
 Long-form fiction exposed something useful: AI does not just amplify ideas.
 It amplifies patterns, and Claude should care about that.

 Read Article →GPT Paired-Negative Scaffolding Is Trash Programming